jinit24/Scrabble-bot/README.md

 cd Scrabble-bot
 python3 bot.py
 ````
-I've set it up to play against itself, so it'll keep making moves.Both the players here are the bot itself.
+I've set it up to play against itself, so it'll keep making moves.
+Both the players here are the bot itself.
 After the game is over, it'll show you stats of the game.
-Setting up of the UI is left, so its a little tedious to let the user make moves one by one.
+Setting up of the UI is left, so its a little tedious to let the user make moves.

 # Targets
 Right now the best move is chosen through brute force searching through all possible options.